US adds a solid 213,000 jobs; unemployment up to 4 pct.

 Yet the tax cuts have done little to generate substantial pay growth.
 Most economists say they still think the low unemployment rate will eventually force more employers to offer higher pay in order to fill jobs.

-The economy also faces a substantial threat from the Trump administration’s trade war with China and from other, ongoing trade disputes with U.S. allies, including Canada and Europe.
+The economy also faces a substantial threat from the trade tension with China and from other trade disputes with U.S. allies, including Canada and Europe.
 Any escalation in the conflict with China could disrupt hiring as companies grapple with higher import prices and diminished demand for their exports.
 On Thursday, Trump floated the prospect of imposing tariffs on more than $500 billion in Chinese imports.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.